cattle-ops/terraform-aws-gitlab-runner/CONTRIBUTING.md

 ## Documentation

-We use [pre-commit](https://pre-commit.com/) to update the Terraform inputs and outputs in the documentation via [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+We use [pre-commit](https://pre-commit.com/) to update the Terraform inputs and outputs in the documentation via [terraform-docs](https://github.com/terraform-docs/terraform-docs) and [Python](https://www.python.org/).
 Ensure you have installed those components.

 ## Testing